Pilot Study Funding

-Letters of Intent and completed applications should be sent as PDF files to Dr. Michael C. Mahaney, the current Leader of the SNRPC Pilot Study Funding Program, at firstname.lastname@example.org.
-Investigators are requested to please cc these documents and all other correspondence related to the Pilot Study Funding Program to Ms. Lorraine Dunn at email@example.com.
+- Letters of Intent and Completed applications should be sent as PDF files attached to an e-mail addressed to Dr. Michael C. Mahaney, the current Leader of the SNRPC Pilot Research Program at email@example.com.
+Investigators are requested to please cc these documents and all other correspondence related to the Pilot Study Funding Program to Ms. Deborah E. Newman as well at firstname.lastname@example.org.

-The funding level is capped at $100,000 for two years.
+As indicated in the Program Guidelines section above, the funding level is capped at $100,000 for two (2) years ($50 per year).
 All funds must be expended for Primate Research Center goods and services.
 Funds provided and budgeted by the Pilot Study Program will not support lab personnel, supplies, or any work carried out at off-site locations.
 Funds awarded to a pilot study can be used to cover only costs associated with animals (including per diems), procedures, and lab services provided by core SNPRC personnel.

 - A brief abstract of accomplishments